 There is a backport tool maintained by the core team that automates the process of creating backport PRs conforming to the rules above.

-Note: PRs that do not include any changes/additions to APIs (e.g. bug fixes, documentation improvements) are backported by the core team, but contributors are also welcomed to do so to make development faster.
+Note: PRs that do not include any changes/additions to APIs (e.g. bug fixes, documentation improvements) are backported by the core team, but contributors are also welcome to do so for faster development.